vaurenw/cuda_notes/chap_3/README.md

   - Proper mapping of threads to data is essential.
   - Examples progress from simple vector addition to image processing and matrix multiplication.

----

-If you want, I can also help with the exercises or further explanations!